 The countdown to the larp is moving along, and we know that many people are keen on planning gear and costume.
 We recently posted an update about our guidelines for the visual aesthetic, and in this post we’ll talk a little about what you must, should, can and can’t bring with you to Re:Boot.
 There are a couple of ground rules;

 First, the group was raided in the morning of the day the larp starts, and almost everything of value was taken from them.
-The little they have was either snatched up in the rush to get away or they’ve made things or found pieces of something while they’ve been on the road.
+The little they have was either snatched up in the rush to get away or they’ve found pieces of something while they’ve been on the road.
 Keep this in mind, always.
 Less is more.

 Third, remember that you must be able to carry everything you bring yourself.
 Although the list mentions equipment to cart things around with, we don’t know if these can be used at the start of the game, so you have to plan for carrying it on your back or in your hands.
 It’s also important that the things you bring look the part.
 Worn, mended and dirty.
 The exception here is sleeping bags and mats.
 We will not ask you to destroy or patinate these things.

 - Sleeping bag / duvet / something to wrap yourself in when you sleep and keep you warm

-- Sleeping mat / air mattress (that doesn’t need power/electricity) / mattress you can roll up and carry on your back
+- Sleeping mat / air mattress (that doesn’t need power/electricity) / mattress you can roll up and carry on your back / field cot

-- Wool long underwear.
+- Long wool underwear.
 It will be cold, and wool is king

 - Several pairs of wool socks.
 See above point

 - Toiletries, including personal hygiene products for your off-game use

 - Something to eat ON (plate, bowl, plank etc)